-8 Things You and Your Partner Should Know About Love
+8 Things You and Your Partner Should Know About Love and Marriage

 Things aren’t always going to be easy.
 That’s why you need to work with your partner to get through the difficult times and keep in mind these 8 things you both should know about love.

 Relationships are incredible acts of love that require work, compassion, and commitment in order to succeed.